Social Security Disability Benefits

 See also: Resources for the visually impaired

-Being blind or having a visual impairment can be very financially taxing.
-Not only are there direct medical costs, such as doctor visits, medications, nursing home care and guide dogs, but there are also indirect costs, such as the inability to work and generate an income.
-The lack of income, added to mounting medical expenses, can cause financial difficulties to spiral quickly out of control.
+Being legally blind or visually impaired not only poses physical and psychological challenges: it also can be financially burdensome.
+In addition to direct costs such as those associated with doctor visits, medications, nursing home care and guide dogs there also are indirect costs, such as the inability to work and generate an income.
+Lack of income, combined with ongoing medical expenses, can cause financial difficulties to spiral out of control.

 - Social Security Disability Insurance (SSDI)